Onoruoiza514/Onoruoiza514/README.md

 Check out my repositories for exciting projects and tools.

 🚀 Let's Connect!
-📧 Email: abdulfaatihi@example.com
+📧 Email: abdulfaatihitijani@gmail.com
-💼 LinkedIn: linkedin.com/in/abdulfaatihi
+💼 LinkedIn:www.linkedin.com/in/abdulfaatihi-suleiman-089487382
 🐦 Twitter: @Abdulfaatihi
-💡 "Innovation happens where curiosity meets persistence."

-Let's build the future together! 🌟
+Let's build the future together!

 <!---
 Onoruoiza514/Onoruoiza514 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.